The Definitive Guide to Session Replay

-Also, check out these 5 Tips for Improving User Onboarding with Session Replay.
+If you're into onboarding and session replay, be sure to bookmark these 5 Tips for Improving User Onboarding with Session Replay.

-6. Measure and understand feature adoption.
-[UX]
+6. Measure and understand feature adoption [UX]

 A specific way session replay is used to understand UX is to measure and analyze feature adoption.
 With session replay, you can observe and analyze user sessions that contain interactions with a specific new product feature.